Burgestrand/Hallon/README.markdown

 ### [Send me feedback and requests](http://github.com/Burgestrand/Hallon/issues)
 Really, I ❤ feedback!
 Suggestions on how to improve the API, tell me what is delicious about Hallon, tell me what is yucky about Hallon… anything!
 All feedback is useful in one way or another.

-You can reach me either through [Hallons issue tracker](http://github.com/Burgestrand/Hallon/issues), [GitHub messaging system](http://github.com/inbox/new/Burgestrand) or you can find [my e-mail listed on my GitHub profile](http://github.com/Burgestrand).
+You can reach me either through [Hallons issue tracker](http://github.com/Burgestrand/Hallon/issues), [GitHub messaging system](http://github.com/inbox/new/Burgestrand) or you can find [more contact details on my GitHub profile](http://github.com/Burgestrand).

 ## What’s the catch?
 There are several!